All students enrolled at the University are accorded the basic rights as set forth by the Board of Directors. Student rights are as follows:

 Faculty Role in Professional Misconduct Violations

 Faculty may address instances of academic dishonesty as outlined in the Academic Integrity Policy .
 Additionally, faculty may also make a PMC referral for additional, repeated, or egregious incidences of academic or professional misconduct.
-Prior to making a referral, faculty may consult a co-chair of the PMC and/or or the Director of Student Welfare regarding misconduct concerns to determine appropriate course of action.
+Prior to making a referral, faculty may consult a co-chair of the PMC and/or the Director of Student Welfare regarding misconduct concerns to determine appropriate course of action.

 Student Success Plan

 In lieu of a referral to the PMC, at the Program Director’s discretion, an incident of professional misconduct may result in the development of a Student Success Plan.
 Failure to follow through on a Student Success Plan by the date(s) specified, whether by refusal, neglect, or any other reason, may result in a conduct hold being placed on a student’s account or referral to the PMC.
-The Program Director or designee will track the completion of all requirements in cooperation with relevant parties and departments.
-Repeated or egregious incidences of professional misconduct should be reported to email@example.com.
+The Program Director or designee tracks the completion of all requirements in cooperation with relevant parties and departments.
+Repeated or egregious incidences of professional misconduct should be reported to firstname.lastname@example.org.

 The PMC Administrator (or designee) may place students on an interim suspension and/or place a registration hold on the student’s account in order to protect the health and safety of students or the community, preserve University property, pursue an investigation and/or hearing, protect academic integrity, or prevent disruption of or interference with the normal operations of the University.
 In addition, if a PMC hearing cannot be scheduled due to the academic calendar, the student may be placed on an administrative LOA.